-- Volume of average rainfall and storm design criteria (100 years, 50 years 25 years and so on), normally set by your local building code.
+- Volume of average rainfall and storm design criteria (typically set by the local building code)

 - Rate of drainage

-- Overflow requirements from local or state building code
+- Overflow requirements per local or state building code

-- Roof load (i.e., how much water can the roof hold up if the drains are obstructed).
-This is really important as too much water can compromise the structural stability of the roof.
+- Roof load—how much water the roof can support if the drains are obstructed; excess water can compromise the structural stability of a roof

 - Drain locations